indexss/nolebase/笔记/🧑‍🏫 TA/first.md

 ## S1 ranking
 - It's just an internal benchmark.
 Even if you come in last place, as long as you've done some work, it won't affect your final score.

+## Sophisticated Project
+- can read / write data from dataset on your website